 Any images generated on the beamline will be saved under the logged-in user's account and will only be visible to that user.

 There are two user workstations available in the 08ID-1 Control Area and two workstations in the 08B1-1 Control Room (see the map for locations) Additional computers are also available in the following locations:

 - Experimental Hutch - This may be used to centre samples before locking up the hutch, but should not be used to collect data.

 - Sample Prep Room - This should not be used for data collection.

 Workstations marked "Staff" should only be used by beamline staff.

 As data are collected on a CMCF beamline, images are saved and stored as follows:

-- Images are backed up each night to an additional storage server used for archives.
+- Images are backed up to an additional storage server used for archives.
 Files will remain in the archives for up to three months, or until the space is needed for new data.